 Would it surprise you to learn that termites play a vital role in the ecology of our planet?
 They’re best-known to us for their destructiveness when they take up residence in, well, a residence.
 No one wants that, of course, and worldwide they cause billions of dollars in damage annually, including a billion in the U.S. alone.
 They’re found nearly everywhere on earth, including the soil in our yards.
 Yet, that’s not a bad thing.
 You’ll learn why as you read on.

 Termites are sometimes called “white ants” because they’re small and live in colonies like ants.
 But they’re unrelated.
 Termites, along with cockroaches, are in the order Blattodea and are believed to be evolved from a cockroach-like ancestor.
 Fossil evidence dates termites back to the Cretaceous Period, from 65 to 146 million years ago, when the last of the dinosaurs still lived.

 Termites are in an infraorder called Isoptera (eye-SOP-ter-uh).
 Isoptera is from the Greek words iso and ptera for “equal wing,” a reference to the termite’s forewings and hind wings being roughly the same size.
 The word termite derives from the Latin and Late Latin word termes for “woodworm.”

 So far, 3,106 species of termites have been discovered.
 They’re found nearly everywhere, except Antarctica, with most living in tropical and subtropical regions.
 In the U.S., termites are concentrated more in warm areas of the country but are represented in all states but Alaska.
 Forty-four species of termites inhabit the U.S.

 Why we need termites

-Termites live to chow down on wood, or rather cellulose, the main constituent of plants.
+Termites love to chow down on wood, or rather cellulose, the main constituent of plants.
 Some prefer the cellulose in trees (the reason wood structures are appealing), while others like grasses or other plants.
-Termites have the ability to break down cellulose and that’s one of the reasons they’re beneficial.
+Termites can break down cellulose, and that’s one of the reasons they’re beneficial.
 It has to do with a process called nitrogen fixation.